urbanjost/M_intrinsics/README.md

      cd man
      mandb -c
 ```
-     then anyone on that plaform can enter commands like
+     then anyone on that platform can enter commands like
 ```bash
      man sinh.3fortran     # specifically show Fortran sinh(3) documentation
      man -k . -s 3fortran  # list all fortran pages